-Following the appointment of The Revd Paul Dominiak as Dean of Jesus College Cambridge, Trinity College expects to appoint an Anglican priest as Chaplain for a period of four years, to take up appointment no later than 1 September 2015.
+Following the appointment of The Revd Kirsty Ross to a post in Australia, Trinity College expects to appoint a Chaplain for a period of four years, to take up appointment between 1 July and mid-September 2019.
 Trinity's two Chaplains play an important part in the conduct of worship in the College Chapel and are also central to the life of the College in general, particularly in the pastoral care of students, Fellows and staff.
 Though they work closely with the Dean of Chapel and the Director of Music, the role requires and allows flexibility for independent initiative and individual responsibility.

 The work of the Chaplains is especially demanding in term time when there are many evening commitments.
 The Chaplains take the initiative in developing a programme of activities to engage students, Fellows and staff.
-Vacation activities are also important, including Choir tours, weddings and activities such as the annual summer scheme in Camberwell.
+Vacation activities are also important, including Choir tours, weddings and activities such as the summer scheme in Camberwell.
 Within the role there is the freedom for Chaplains to develop areas of activity that are of particular interest to them.